iterative/dvc.org/static/docs/understanding-dvc/existing-tools.md

 ## Experiment management software

-To solve data scientists collaboration issues a new type of software was created called "experiment management software".
+This new type of software was created to solve data scientists collaboration issues.
 This software aims to cover the gap between data scientist needs and the existing toolset.

-The experimentation software is usually **graphical user interface** (GUI) based, in contrast to the existing command line engineering tools.
+Experiment management software is usually **graphical user interface** (GUI) based, in contrast to existing command line engineering tools.
 The GUI is a bridge to a separate **cloud based environment**.
 The cloud environment is usually not so flexible as local data scientists environment.
 And the cloud environment is not fully integrated with the local environment.